How regularly you should install new air filters might depend on the following:

 - Air pollution levels and construction around the home

-For basic 1"–3" air filters, manufacturers often direct you to change them every 30–60 days.
+For basic 1"–3" air filters, manufacturers typically direct you to get new ones every 30–60 days.
 If you deal with from light to moderate allergies, you could upgrade the air filter or get new ones even more regularly.

-Or, if you live a more remote spot or less occupied home (like a vacation home) and there are a reduced number of cars around, yearly might be often enough.
+Or, if you reside a more remote spot or less occupied home (like a vacation home) and there are not as many cars around, annually could be often enough.

-Here are averages that may help you figure out how often you should get a new air filter at your house:
+Here are averages that may help you decide how often you should replace the air filter at your residence:

 - Vacation house or lone occupant and no pets or allergies: every 6–12 months

-- Average suburban house without pets: every 90 days
+- Average suburban residence without pets: every 90 days

 - One dog or cat: every 60 days